EricLiv/Hangman-Game/README.md

 - A wrong guess will construct a piece of the hanging man
 - The code will loop until the player either completes the word, or loses the game in which a 'win' or 'lose' message will appear and the loop will break
+- Some answers are multiple words, use "spacebar" as your letter guess to check for word separations

 ## How to use code